Using Cereal Bowls and Car Crashes to Understand Virginia Geology

 Source: ESRI, ArcGIS Online

-Some of the hydrogen, helium, and lithium now on Earth may have been created in the Big Bang 13.7 billion years ago.
-All the other atoms in the earth were created since then within stars.
+Some of the hydrogen, helium, and lithium now on Earth may have been created in the Big Bang 13.8 billion years ago.
+All the other atoms were created since then, within stars.
 Elements heavier than iron were created when those stars exploded as a supernova or when stars collided, with fusion forming the heavier elements.

 Source: National Aeronautics and Space Administration (NASA), NASA’s Webb Uncovers Star Formation in Cluster’s Dusty Ribbons, NGC 346 (NIRCam)

-elements that now form rocks in Virginia were created within stars and dispersed through space, many via plantary nebula as previous stars have died
+elements heavier than lithium that now form minerals in Virginia were created within Population II and Population I stars and dispersed through space

-elements that now form rocks in Virginia were created within stars and dispersed through space, many via plantary nebula as previous stars have died
+elements heavier than lithium that now form minerals in Virginia were created within Population II and Population I stars and dispersed through space

 Source: National Aeronautics and Space Administration (NASA), Helix Nebula - Unraveling at the Seams